-Flue gases released from the boiler chimney contain gases and particulate matter that
+Flue gases released from the boiler chimney contain gases and particulate matter that pollute the environment.

 Continuous monitoring of stack emission is essential to ensure efficient boiler operations and